slowernews/wisdom-tldr/README.md

 ===
 ###On achievement

-*RULE:* Confort is the enemy of achievement.
+Confort is the enemy of achievement.

 > *'If you think adventure is dangerous, try routine.
 It's lethal.' -- Paulo Coelho*